Marquis of Baux

-Marquis of Baux (Marquis des Baux) is a subsidiary title of the Prince of Monaco.
-When possible, the title passes from the reigning Prince to the first male heir apparent or heir presumptive of the Monegasque throne.
+Marquis of Baux (Marquis des Baux) is a subsidiary title of the prince of Monaco.
+When possible, the title passes from the reigning prince to the first male heir apparent or heir presumptive of the Monegasque throne.

-The present bearer of the title is Jacques, Hereditary Prince of Monaco.
-The marquisate was originally associated with the town of Les Baux de Provence, but later lost its administrative authority when control of the town reverted to France.
+The present bearer of the title is Hereditary Prince Jacques.
+The marquisate was associated with the town of Les Baux-de-Provence, but later lost its administrative authority when control of the town reverted to France.

-The title of "Lord of Baux" had been used by other families previously.
-King Louis XIII of France re-granted the lordship as a marquisate to Honoré II, Prince of Monaco, by the Treaty of Péronne on 14 September 1641.
-The new title was first used by Honoré's only son, Ercole, Marquis of Baux.
-Ercole died before his father, and thus the title has been granted for several centuries to the heirs of the Prince of Monaco.
+The title of "lord of Baux" had been used by other families previously.
+King Louis XIII of France re-granted the lordship as a marquisate to Prince Honoré II of Monaco by the Treaty of Péronne on 14 September 1641.
+The new title was first used by Honoré's only son, Ercole.
+Ercole died before his father, and thus the title has been granted for several centuries to the heirs of the prince of Monaco.